LetsGetTechnical/gridiron-survivor/ISSUETEMPLATE.md

 - [ ] Unit testing for code changes and updates.
 - [ ] End-to-end (e2e) testing for code changes and updates.

-## Conventional Commits and GitHub Ticket:
-[Check if you used conventional commits and included the GitHub ticket # into the commit.
-If not, manually link the two.]

 ## Screenshots / Logs (if applicable):
 [Attach any relevant screenshots or log files that help illustrate the issue.]